prototypefund/Digital_Bargeld-docs/api-mint.rst

 .. _refresh:
 .. http:post:: /refresh/melt

-  "Melt" coins.
+  "Melts" coins.
 Invalidates the coins and prepares for minting of fresh coins.
 Taler uses a global parameter `kappa` for the cut-and-choose component of the protocol, for which this request is the commitment.
 Thus, various arguments are given `kappa`-times in this step.
 At present `kappa` is always 3.

   The request body must contain a JSON object with the following fields: